Blog/Comparisons & Alternatives

 Weaknesses:

-Verdict: For consulting and support teams with high service standards.
-Not for e-commerce brands looking to use WhatsApp marketing as a revenue channel.
+Verdict: For consulting and support teams with high service standards and a webchat focus.
+For e-commerce brands looking to use WhatsApp marketing as a revenue channel, the shop depth is missing — and the current rating trajectory is worth watching.

 Trengo